ivpn/ivpn.net/src/content/pages/pricing-teams.md

 [Email us](mailto:team-support@ivpn.net) to purchase IVPN team accounts for your company.

-## IVPN for nonprofit organisations
+## IVPN for nonprofit organizations

 We offer steep discounts for nonprofit organizations that need a trustworthy VPN for their members.